 — Plan₿ (@100trillionUSD) July 14, 2019

-Price Discovery for a New Kind of Money
+Price Discovery for a New Kind of Scarce Currency

-The estimated number of bitcoins in circulation now is a mere 16.5 million, which will be capped at 21 million by 2130.
+The estimated number of bitcoins in circulation now is ~18.1 million, which will be capped at 21 million by 2130.
 This means the number of bitcoins available for trade will grow at a constant rate.

 The limited rate of growth, which will continue to inhibit the release of new coins to a finite number, will tend to push up the price in astronomical proportions, writes Ellery Davies, Co-chair of Cryptocurrency Standards Association.